Getting Started with Blippit Boards: Complete Launch Guide

 • part of professional conversation

 “We’re introducing Blippit Boards to capture meaningful moments from our lived curriculum.
 It’s a professional tool for us, not a parent-sharing platform.
 Please capture photos or videos of key learning moments and add short context so they make sense to others.
-Tag clearly — reports and dashboards depend on accurate tags.
+Tag clearly because reports and dashboards depend on accurate tags.
 You’ll receive activation emails today.
 If your link expires, just use ‘Forgotten password’ to get a fresh one.
 If you’re unsure about any feature, Blippit Uni has quick guides and videos to help.”

 Downloads